Deep neural network approximation theory for high-dimensional functions: ANN approximations for high-dimensional functions

 \section{ANN approximations for high-dimensional functions}

-In this section we combine the results of \cref{Section:4,Section:5,Section:6} above on the approximation capabilities of ANNs regarding certain concrete classes of functions with the properties of approximation spaces proved in \cref{Section:3} above to establish the main result of this article, \cref{Theo:example_multiple_composition_loclip} in \cref{Subsection:7.2} below.
-We provide a weaker variant of this result in \cref{Coro:example_multiple_composition_loclip_2bis} in \cref{Subsection:7.2} below, where the constant appearing in the bound on the parameters may depend in an arbitrary way -- instead of polynomially -- on the radius of the region where the approximation property holds, thereby simplifying the statement. \cref{Theo:introduction} in the introduction is a direct consequence of \cref{Coro:example_multiple_composition_loclip_2bis}.
+In this section we combine the results of \cref{Section:4,Section:5,Section:6} above on the approximation capabilities of ANNs regarding certain concrete classes of functions with the properties of approximation spaces proved in \cref{Section:3} above to establish the main result of this article, \cref{Theo:example_multiple_composition_loclip} in \cref{Subsection:7.2} below, as well as several corollaries, which directly imply \cref{Theo:introduction} in the introduction and the examples given in the introduction.